 Tuition equity policies adopted by some states allow certain undocumented students to pay in-state tuition rates at the state's public colleges and universities.
 Generally, these students must have lived in the state for a certain amount of time and have graduated from an in-state high school.
 Because undocumented students are ineligible to receive federal student aid, and because they frequently come from low-income backgrounds, out-of-state tuition rates can put higher education firmly out of reach for undocumented students.
 Thus, tuition equity is an important step in helping these students afford college.
 Some states have gone one step further by granting undocumented students access to state financial aid.
 Unfortunately, some states have taken the opposite route by severely limiting undocumented students' abilities to enroll in public higher education, or have introduced proposals to roll back existing tuition equity policies.

 On June 15, 2012, the U.S. Department of Homeland Security (DHS) announced that it would not deport certain undocumented youth who came to the United States as children.
 Under a directive from the DHS secretary, these youth may be granted a type of temporary permission to stay in the U.S. called “deferred action.”
-The Obama administration called this program Deferred Action for Childhood Arrivals, or DACA.
+The Obama administration called this program Deferred Action for Childhood Arrivals or DACA.

 NACAC supports the following policies to make higher education more affordable for undocumented students:

-• Enactment of a federal DREAM Act
+• Enactment of a federal The Dream and Promise Act (116th Congress) or similar legislation

 • Tuition equity policies that allow undocumented students to pay resident tuition rates at public colleges and universities